-Manitobans, like all Canadians, are proud of universal public health care.
-We will continue to fight threats to this service that defines us as Canadians - including calls for American-style two-tier health care and cuts to front-line services.
+Manitobans, like all Canadians, are proud of the universal public health care.
+We will continue to fight threats to this service that defines us as Canadians, including calls for American-style, two-tier health care and cuts to front-line services.
 Our approach means hiring doctors and nurses rather than firing them.

-It means building hospitals and personal care homes, not freezing health capital and cancelling construction projects.
+It means building hospitals and personal-care homes, not freezing health capital and cancelling construction projects.
 It means putting the needs of patients first rather than cutting and privatizing the services families depend on.

-Family doctors and primary care are the backbone of our public health system, keeping families healthy with quality care from someone they know, while also making the health care system more efficient.
+Family doctors and primary care are the backbone of our public health system, keeping families healthy with quality care from someone they know while they-while also making the health-care system more efficient.

-Our new Family Doctor Finder has already connected over 20,000 Manitobans with a family doctor since it was launched last year; and our QuickCare clinics have now had over 100,000 patient visits.
+A new family doctor finder has already connected over 20,000 Manitobans with a family doctor since it was launched last year, and now QuickCare clinics have now had over 100,000 patient visits.
 These initiatives and others are helping connect Manitobans with the primary care they need.
-In the coming year our government will:

-- open new QuickCare Clinics staffed by nurse practitioners in northwest Winnipeg, St. Vital and Southdale and finalize the location of a new QuickCare Clinic in west Winnipeg; - announce the location of a new ACCESS centre in St. Vital, as construction moves ahead on new centres in St. Boniface and Fort Garry; - start construction on new primary care clinics in Ste Rose and Grand Rapids, open a new clinic in Swan River and add a new mobile clinic in the north Interlake; and - hire dozens of primary care professionals including nurse practitioners into new MyHealth teams in every region of the province.

-These measures will help families get the right care they need in a timely way, avoiding stressful and unnecessary trips to an emergency room.
+In the coming year, our government will open new QuickCare clinics staffed by nurse practitioners in northwest Manitoba, St. Vital and Southdale, and finalize the location of a new QuickCare clinic in west Winnipeg; announce the location of a new ACCESS centre in St. Vital as construction moves ahead on new centres in St. Boniface and Fort Garry; start construction on a new primary-care clinic in Ste.
+Rose and Grand Rapids; open a new clinic in Swan River and add a new mobile clinic in north Interlake; and hire dozens of primary-care professionals including nurse practitioners into My Health Teams in every region of the province.
+These measures will help families get the right care they need in a timely way, affording-avoiding stressful and unnecessary trips to an emergency room.
 But we know there will always be a need for better and faster emergency care.
-This year we will:

-- continue recruiting more nurses and other health professionals to our ERs; - launch a new program at Red River College to train advanced care paramedics to start emergency medical interventions before patients arrive at the ER;

-- make the pilot Emergency Paramedic in the Community program permanent, as it has helped hundreds of patients avoid unnecessary ER trips; - finalize designs to rebuild and expand ERs in Flin Flon and Dauphin; and - begin construction on the redevelopment of Grace Hospital, which will include a new ER.
+This year we will continue recruiting more nurses and other health professionals to our ERs; launch a new program at Red River College to train advance care paramedics to start emergency medical interventions before patients arrive at the ER; make the pilot Emergency Paramedics in the Community program permanent, as it has helped hundreds of patients avoid unnecessary ER trips; finalize designs to rebuild and expand ERs in Flin Flon and Dauphin; and begin construction on the redevelopment of Grace Hospital, which will include a new ER.